BeauTurner/cat-condo/README.md

 Simplified for quick production and ease of build for kids and adults @757Makerspace courtesy of design input and building with @lynloo & @beauturner

 You Will Need:
-Razor Blade
+Razor Blade,
-Tape Measure
+Tape Measure,
-Duct Tape
+Duct Tape,
-1/2" or thicker wood (suitable for use outside) Coraplast (for two pieces, 18"x48" and 18"x42")
+1/2" or thicker wood (suitable for use outside), Coraplast (for two pieces, 18"x48" and 18"x42")

 Wooden Rings: